liza183/vizbrick/README.md

 # Introduction

+**VizBrick** (https://github.com/liza183/vizbrick) is a web-based tool with a graphical user interface that helps users to create Brick models (https://brickschema.org/) for their building datasets more easily in an interactive way, without having to know the detailed syntax of RDF TTL(Terse RDF Triple Language) that is used to describe Brick models.
+In this tutorial, we explain how to create a Brick model using **VizBrick** with the *Ecobee* building dataset (https://bbd.labworks.org/ds/bbd/ecobee).

+# Demo Video (For ISWC'22 demo paper submission)
 Click the following image to see the VizBrick demonstration video on YouTube:
 [![VizBrick Demonstration Video](https://img.youtube.com/vi/YMkrOF9t8w0/0.jpg)](https://www.youtube.com/watch?v=YMkrOF9t8w0)

-**VizBrick** (https://github.com/liza183/vizbrick) is a web-based tool with a graphical user interface that helps users to create Brick models (https://brickschema.org/) for their building datasets more easily in an interactive way, without having to know the detailed syntax of RDF TTL(Terse RDF Triple Language) that is used to describe Brick models.
-In this tutorial, we explain how to create a Brick model using **VizBrick** with the *Ecobee* building dataset (https://bbd.labworks.org/ds/bbd/ecobee).

 # Installation & how to run